IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

   transmitted.
 Updated when ref_wnd is updated and when data unit is transmitted [byte].

 The sender transmission control is executed for each transmitted packet, the send interval is dictated by the pacing but is restricted by the send window.
-In practice it however can be more practical to transmit packets in small burst to save processing power, or alternatively to offload the pacing to OS kernel function.
+In practice it however can be more practical to transmit packets in small burst to save processing power, or alternatively, to offload the pacing to OS kernel function.

 ### Send Window Calculation {#send-window}